bsumlin/PyMieScatt/docs/forward.rst

 .. py:Function:: AutoMieQ(m, wavelength, diameter[, crossover=0.5, asDict=False])

-   Returns Mie efficencies of a spherical particle according to either :py:func`MieQ` or :py:func`RayleighMieQ` depending on the magnitude of the size parameter.
+   Returns Mie efficencies of a spherical particle according to either :py:func:`MieQ` or :py:func:`RayleighMieQ` depending on the magnitude of the size parameter.
 Good for studying parameter ranges or size distributions.

    **Parameters**